ledavid993/wingpen/README.md

  <img src="https://i.ibb.co/prsKLjX/Wingpen.png" alt="Wingpen" border="0">
 </div>

 Wingpen is a document manager application.
-It lets you easily navigate through multiple projects as well as build a character sheet for your book.
+It lets you easily navigate through multiple projects as well as build custom template from html and css.
 It has a modern design making it appealing to the users.